 Elizabeth Badgley, PharmD, BCPS, is the General Medicine & Surgery clinical specialist at Henrico Doctors’ Hospital – Parham campus and the residency program director.
-She is the preceptor for the General Medicine rotation and also offers a Surgical Elective rotation and longitudinal biostatistics and transitions of care rotations.
+She is the preceptor for the General Medicine rotation, Surgical Elective rotation and longitudinal biostatistics and transitions of care rotations.
 Dr. Badgley received her Doctor of Pharmacy degree from the State University at Buffalo School of Pharmacy & Pharmaceutical Sciences and completed her PGY-1 pharmacy practice residency at UPMC Hamot in Erie, Pennsylvania.
 She joined Henrico Doctors’ Hospital in 2013 where she enjoys serving as a preceptor to students and residents.

 Emily Chambers, PharmD, BCOP, joined Henrico Doctors’ Hospital in 2006 when she began her PGY1 pharmacy practice residency.
 She is a graduate of Virginia Tech where she received her B.S. in biology and went on to receive her pharmacy degree from the Medical College of Virginia at Virginia Commonwealth University.
 She has been a preceptor to students and residents since 2007 making daily rounds with a multi-disciplinary team and focusing in Oncology.

 Christina Olmsted, PharmD, BCPS, is a 2007 graduate of the Virginia Commonwealth University School of Pharmacy and completed a PGY1 pharmacy practice residency at Virginia Commonwealth University Health System.
 She has been with Henrico Doctors Hospital as the Kidney Transplant Specialist since July 2008 and precepts the Solid Organ Transplant – Inpatient-Focus and Ambulatory Care – Solid Organ Transplant rotations.

 Christina Whitehill, PharmD, is the preceptor for the Neonatology and Pediatrics rotations at Henrico Doctors’ Hospital.
 She received her Bachelor of Science in Biology at George Mason University with a minor in Legal Studies in 2002.
 She completed her pharmacy degree at the Medical College of Virginia at Virginia Commonwealth University in 2008.
 Upon graduation, she worked as a Clinical/Staff Pharmacist at CJW Medical Center, Johnston-Willis Campus.
 She joined Henrico Doctors’ Hospital in February of 2010.
 Dr. Whitehill was a recipient of an Outstanding Preceptor Award from Virginia Commonwealth University in 2013.